 You can go back the exact same way you came up, but why would you when there is also an available loop!?
 Head back across the log bridge to the second waterfall and then take the trail to your right.
 This trail will lead you to the wooden cabin shown in the above image.

-I can’t find any information about this cabin.
-It seems to be rentable, or at least useable, for after peeking inside, it was definitely being used (or had just recently been used).
-I’m not sure I could sleep in it, however, it’s a pretty neat find.
+I can't find any information about this cabin.
+It seems to be rentable, or at least usable, since after peeking inside, it was definitely in use (or had just been used).
+I'm not sure I could sleep in it; however, it's a pretty neat find.
 The cabin is also noted on the sign near the fish hatchery.

 Continue following the trail downhill to connect to the Trans Canada Trail/Cowichan Valley Trail you started on.
-You will end up much further along this trail than you think, as when you reach the flat trail the fish hatchery is quite a ways behind you.
+You will end up much further along this trail than you think, as when you reach the flat trail, the fish hatchery is quite a way behind you.

-The loop trail takes approximately 7.1 km, while the straight and back trail (according to the AllTrails app) is 6.8 km.
-The loop, in my opinion, is worth the extra 0.3 km.
+The loop trail is approximately 7.0 km, while the straight-and-back trail (according to the AllTrails app) is 6.3 km.
+The loop, in my opinion, is worth the extra km's.
 Especially to see the cabin!

 Getting To Christie Falls